 About the School

 Welcome to Ludlow Church of England School.
 We are an 11-16 community school, located in the beautiful county of Shropshire.
 Ludlow CE School is part of the Diocese of Hereford Multi-Academy Trust.
 We consider ourselves to be a very special and unique school in terms of what we offer to our students and the local community.
 This is due to being truly comprehensive and inclusive, as well as having a Church foundation.
 The school community shares a single vision of “Excellence Together”, where staff and students aim to make excellence a habit in all that we do: our teaching and learning, behaviour, and care of each other.
-Both Ofsted, in 2015, and The Church of England Inspection (SIAMS) in 2017, confirmed the school as Good, with areas of outstanding practice in safeguarding, personal development and welfare.
+Both Ofsted, in 2020, and The Church of England Inspection (SIAMS) in 2017, confirmed the school as Good, recognising our 'strong moral purpose' and 'the high-quality education' that we provide.
 The school prides itself on the great opportunities we offer our students within, and outside, the normal curriculum.

 Our curriculum aims to develop young people who: